garyfleming/the-board-whisperer/the-board-whisperer.md

 ![](images/glasses.jpg)

 ^ So I'm going to show you how to use boards to generate insights into making things better with your process and people.
-How to hear the signals it is sending, and start turning them into change.
+How to hear the signals it is sending, and start turning them into valuable change.

 ---